- List of the best 3D printing YouTube channels

 In 2016, YouTube added a live stream option and many 3D printing creators are making the most of it.
 Often longer than regular videos, YouTube live streams are used for live unboxing videos but also to make innovative format such the 3D Printing Tonight show by JAT.MN.

 There is a diversity issue in the 3D printing/makers community.

 This hot topic is of course not limited to 3D printing and not easy to tackle but some voices are trying to make themselves heard, from Naomi Wu to the more controversial 3DPConfidential on Twitter.
-The diversity issue and lack of visibility for minorities in the makers community is definitely a hot topic which we hope will be addressed collectively in 2017.
+The diversity issue and lack of visibility for minorities in the makers community is definitely a hot topic which we hope will be addressed collectively in the future.

 YouTube is a great (and free!) promotion channel for 3D printer brands.